 To ensure fair and transparent evaluations, the following persons or parties who have conflicts of interest may be excluded from the selection process.
-If you have any concern about conflicts of interest between you and persons and parties involved in the selection process of your Research Proposal, please describe it specifically in the application form 11.
+If the Proposer has any concern about conflicts of interest between the Proposer and persons and parties involved in the selection process of the research proposal, the Proposer should describe it specifically in the application form 11.

 - a.
-Persons, who are relatives of research project Proposers: - b.
-Persons or parties who are affiliated with the same department or specialty at a research institution, such as university or national research and development corporation, or a company with which Proposers are affiliated. - c.
+Persons, who are relatives of Proposers - b.
+Persons or parties who are affiliated with the same faculty or department at a research institution, such as university or national research and development agency, or with the same company as the Proposers. - c.
 Persons, who are conducting a close collaboration in a research work with Proposers.
 (Persons who are recognized as those practically affiliated with a research group with which Proposers are affiliated, such as those who are conducting a joint research project or have co-authored a paper with Proposers, a researcher pursuing the same research objectives as Proposers, or a researcher in the Proposer's project.) - d.
 Persons in a close teacher-student relationship, or in a direct employer-employee relationship - e.
 Persons in relationships of direct competition with Proposers - f.
-Persons in other relationships judged by JST to represent conflicts of interest with research project Proposers.
+Persons in other relationships judged by JST to represent conflicts of interest with Proposers.